Help us keep Otafest a safe, fun, and inclusive event (and keep the venue happy with us because we want to keep coming back).

 Here are some examples of what you can do:

-All props must be checked and tagged by Otafest’s Policy Enforcement team to ensure that it complies with Otafest’s policies, the venue’s policies, and is safe.
+All props must be checked and tagged by Otafest’s Policy Enforcement team to ensure that they comply with Otafest’s policies, the venue’s policies, and is safe.

 If you bring a cosplay prop to Otafest, please visit a Policy Enforcement booth when you arrive.